AirDisa/airdisa.github.io/_posts/2013-12-29-wordpress-horror.md

 tags:      wordpress
 ---

 As mentioned before, you are bound to run into Wordpress during your life as a developer.
-If you are lucky, you get to avoid Wordpress horror, or you become so familiar with it that it no longer haunts you.
-I find little room for life in between, myself.
+If you are lucky, you get to avoid Wordpress.
+You can always learn it and become familiar enough with the horror that it no longer frightens you.
+I found little room for life in between once the madness started.
 I think I was comfortable knowing nothing about Wordpress.
 Those days were numbered.
-I have had to begin thinking on the opposite side of the spectrum.
+I had to begin thinking on the opposite side of the spectrum.
 Here are some nits that I will complain about.
-Finding a good work flow can be extremely time-consuming if you are doing anything more complicated than what an be done with the built-in code editor.
-Even so, the editor only offers clumsy going.
-When I code a new theme or plugin and Wordpress is not installed locally, I quickly pay a time toll tax.
+Finding a good work flow can be extremely time-consuming when I plan on doing anything more complicated than what can be done with the built-in editor.

-I try to reserve my machine for running my business.
-It makes me irritable to run anything that is not related to that essential set of tasks.
-A development machine can live too close to the edge, where project problems might interfere with day-to-day operations.
-When work warrants it, then I need to install something.
-The point is I do not *want* to install anything.
+The editor is clumsy going.
+When I code a theme or plugin and Wordpress is not installed, I pay a time toll tax.
+I successfully avoided installing it as yet and the more I get related work, the more I can no longer avoid installing and running it on a machine.
+You still need to browse Wordpress.
+The efficiency you buy by having it installed is that you no longer need to wait for processing uploads of the zip archive it wants for themes and plugins.
+I like hot fixing code, so this suits my workflow fine.
+I do not enjoy the hassle of setting up Wordpress or anything I am not personally committed to using, except clients demand it.

 {% highlight php %}
 <?php the_content( $more_link_text, $stripteaser ); ?>
 {% endhighlight %}

-[Wordpress documentation][codex] says the method the\_content has to run in [the_loop][loop].
-This is where Wordpress mazes and loops materialize.
-Madness ensues.
-PHP methods named the\_content, params named stripteaser running in the\_loop, you can only use this stuff where you expect post excerpts because as global sounding as the\_content is, it is confined in scope.

-Memorize this if you must but it sure is nice to be blissfully unaware.
-My sense of order became overwhelmed by the madness of it, I have resigned to detailed memorization.
-Let us not forget the gallery of criminally-coded themes and plugins.
+[Wordpress documentation][codex] says the\_content method has to run in [the_loop][loop].
+This is where for me Wordpress turns into a carnival, complete with laughing clowns.
+There is nothing scarier than evil clowns.
+I often run away leaving my frenzied code behind to return later.
+As global sounding as the\_content is, it is confined in scope.
+Params could be better named than stripteaser.
+There is rationale (excuses) behind everything Wordpress does but Jekyll is a such a thing of beauty compared.
+Learn Wordpress if you need in order to work it.
+It sure is nice to be blissfully unaware.
+Let us not forget free plugins you can install.
 Instant base64 encoded links to casinos!
-There is rationale (excuses) behind everything but Jekyll is a such a thing of beauty compared.

 [codex]: http://codex.wordpress.org/the_content
 [loop]: http://codex.wordpress.org/The_Loop